 The model already exists in the US where Open Door and Zillow dominate the market.
 Zillow is by far the largest and plans to expand even further.
 According to Forbes, Grupo Zap plans to replicate the business, although the company will partner with Brazilian real estate agents rather than directly with owners as is the case in the US.

-The i-buyer in Brazil will start operations in several districts in Sao Paulo.
-The pilot stage will take until December when Grupo Zap will extend business to five more cities in the country.
-The company aims to get 200 properties on its books in a year and eventually account for 10% of transactions on the Brazilian real estate market.
-By May 2020, it will have doubled its presence nationwide.
+The i-buyer in Brazil started operations in several districts in Sao Paulo already.
+The pilot stage ended in December and Grupo Zap have now extended business to five more cities in the country.
+The company aim is to get 200 properties on its books within the year and eventually account for 10% of transactions on the Brazilian real estate market.
+By May this year, it will have doubled its presence nationwide.

 To do so, Grupo Zap has invested R100 million and taken on 500 new staff to join its existing workforce of around 800 people.
-The ambitious plans will draw on the company’s comprehensive analytics, produced on the markets in the largest cities in Brazil.
+The ambitious plans are drawing on the company’s comprehensive analytics, produced on the markets in the largest cities in Brazil.